 Arizona Supreme Court rules abortion ban from 1864 can be enforced

-The Arizona Supreme Court ruled Tuesday that a century-old abortion ban may be enforced, clearing the way for a near-total ban on abortions in the state.
+The Arizona Supreme Court ruled Tuesday that a 160-year-old abortion ban may be enforced, clearing the way for a near-total ban on abortions in the state.

 The 1864 ban has exceptions to save the life of the mother but none in cases of rape or incest.